Fleets

 Tartan 10s - Siege, Ratty & Rhubarb

 Siege, Sassafras and Rhubarb are Tartan 10s, 33ft fractional rig sloops designed for racing.
 They are the largest boats in the hoofer fleet and have all raced on the Great Lakes!
-Siege was first sailed at Hoofers in the summer of 2017 while Sassafras and Rhubarb started their Hoofer careers in the 2018 season.
+Siege first sailed at Hoofers in the summer of 2017 while Rhubarb started her Hoofer career in the 2018 season.
+Ratty is our newest addition, first splashed at the club in 2023.
 Like the popular J24, the T-10s are a one-design class meaning that they are limited to the same sails, crew size and other modifications to keep racing competitive based on skill.
 Experienced and beginner sailors can crew the T-10s in the Mendota Yacht Club races, learning skills such as sailing under spinnaker, fine tuning sail trim, reading the wind and geometry of a course and timing a start.
 See https://en.wikipedia.org/wiki/Tartan_Ten.
 And https://www.tten.com/ for more information and tips on sailing these popular boats.

 Spray